Friction

 Friction example - pencil

 When we write with a pencil, the friction between its point and the writing surface is what enables us to make marks on the paper.
 As the pencil moves across the page, the point comes into contact with the surface and slides against it.
 This sliding motion generates friction, which allows the pencil to leave behind traces of graphite as it moves.
-The friction is essential for the transfer of graphite onto the paper, resulting in the creation of visible writing or drawing.
+The friction essential for transferring graphite onto the paper facilitates the creation of visible writing or drawing.
 Without the friction between the pencil and the writing surface, it would be difficult to make any marks or write legibly on the paper.

 Mopping